askjag07/Arduino-Reference/README.md

 ## Materials

 - Elegoo Super Starter Kit (Buy [here](https://www.amazon.com/ELEGOO-Project-Tutorial-Controller-Projects/dp/B01D8KOZF4/))
-- A WORKING Computer (MacOS, Windows, or Linux) with the Arduino IDE (download [here](https://www.arduino.cc/en/software/)
+- A Computer with the Arduino IDE (download [here](https://www.arduino.cc/en/software/))
-- Your Intellect
+- Basic Programming Knowledge

 NOTE: You do not have to have a starter kit.
 You can still try some of the examples in this repository with an Arduino and some basic components.